EugeneLoy/play2-openshift-quickstart/README.md

 The server will listen to `$OPENSHIFT_INTERNAL_PORT` at `$OPENSHIFT_INTERNAL_IP`.

-`.openshift/action_hooks/stop` tries to kill the `RUNNING_PID` process, and then checks that no `java` process is running.
-If it's there, it tries five times to kill it nicely, and then if tries another five times to kill it with `-SIGKILL`.
+`.openshift/action_hooks/stop` tries to kill the `RUNNING_PID` process, and then checks that the process is dead.
+If it's still alive, it tries forur more times to kill it nicely.
+If process still exists it tries another five times to kill it with `-SIGKILL`.

 Acknowledgments